-It has been said that half the battle is recognizing your enemies, and I have found mine — or at least one of my top three.
+It happens to the best of us, and it is deadly.
+It has been said that half the battle is recognizing your enemies, and I have found mine -- or at least one of my top three.

 Life can throw some serious curve balls at us.
 Even the most optimistic among us can end up bruised and broken by different forms of adversity that come our way.
 I have been accused more than once of being an idealist, and in some ways, the more idealistic you are, the more potential you have of becoming a cynic.
 After being hurt so many times, after so many disappointments, it is easy to slip into a self-protective cynicism, as if that will somehow save us from future disappointment.